andrejewski/bmp/README.md

 # bmp

-bmp /bump/ is a command-line utility for quickly changing versions in a Node module's package.json file.
+Bmp (said /bump/) is a small command-line utility for quickly setting or incrementing the version in an NPM module's package.json file.

 ```bash
 npm install --global bmp